 10.1.2 The Authority shall, within 15 (fifteen) days of the date of this Agreement, appoint an engineer (the “Authority Engineer”) to discharge the functions and duties specified in this Agreement, and shall notify to the Contractor the name, address and the date of appointment of the Authority Engineer forthwith.

-10.1.3 Within 30 (thirty) days of the Appointed Date, the Contractor shall submit to the Authority and the Authority Engineer a programme/CPM Charts & Bar Charts (the “Programme”) for construction of Works, developed using networking techniques and giving the following details:
+10.1.3 Within 30 (thirty) days of the Appointed Date, the Contractor shall submit to the Authority and the Authority Engineer a programme/CPM Charts & Bar Charts (the “a Resource loaded Programme”) for construction of Works, developed using networking techniques and giving the following details:

 Part I Contractor’s organisation for the Project, the project execution plan indicating arrangements for design and construction i.e. engagement of design consultants, project phasing and sub-contracting etc., environmental management plan, Quality Assurance Plan including design quality plan, traffic management and safety plan covering safety of users and workers during construction, Contractor’s key personnel, and equipment.

+In case of non- submission of documents beyond 30 days from appointed date the damages shall be imposed as under –

+QAP which includes design quality plan, MTP, ITP etc. @ Rs.
+25,000/- per day

+Environmental management plan @ Rs.
+10,000/- per day

+Method Statement @ Rs.
+10000/- per method statement per day.

 Part II Programme for completion of all stages of construction given in Schedule-G and Project Milestones of the Works as specified in Project Completion Schedule set forth in Schedule-I. The Programme shall include: